Data source:

 Notes:

-Due to change in the minimum threshold occurred in Romania in 2018, historical data do not take into account farms with a standard output below 4 000 EUR, for comparability.
+Due to change in the minimum threshold occurred in Bulgaria in 2017 and in Romania in 2018, historical data do not take into account farms with a standard output below EUR 4 000, for comparability.

-Other changes in the national thresholds occurred during the analysed period and are described in Annex 4 of the report.
-However, due to their limited impact on the overall results, they did not required recalculations or adjustments.
+Other changes in the national thresholds occurred during the analysed period.
+However, due to their limited impact on the overall results, they did not require recalculations or adjustments.

 Data are displayed as averages.